How long will it last?

 - Apply it to the glass in easy circular motions.

 - When you encounter a ‘ping’ from a bug spot, immediately give that spot the attention it deserves.
 Gone!

 Complete the inside and outside of one window at a time.
 Inspect it.
 If you see haze, you’ve missed a spot.
-Buff that spot, then move on to the next window.
+Buff that spot with a dry PerfectClean cloth, then move on to the next window.